dward2/BME547/Lectures/git_workflow.md

 partner.
 If so, find a partner and follow these steps:

 * Find a partner and give permission for them to access your repository
-  * If your repository is inside a GitHub Classroom, you will need to contact the instructor so they can grant the needed permissions for you and your partner to access each other's repositories.
+  * If your repository is inside a class GitHub organization, you will need to contact the instructor so they can grant the needed permissions for you and your partner to access each other's repositories.
   * If your repository was created by yourself within your GitHub account, follow these steps:
     - Navigate to your repository that you want to share with someone else.